 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2014-09, Revenue from Contracts with Customers.
 This ASU updates accounting guidance on revenue recognition.
 In August 2015, the FASB provided a one-year deferral of the effective date for annual and interim reporting periods beginning after December 15, 2017.
 The FASB has also issued clarification guidance as it relates to principal versus agent considerations for revenue recognition purposes and clarification guidance on other various considerations related to the new revenue recognition guidance.
 Additionally, during April 2016, the FASB issued further clarification guidance related to identifying performance obligations and licensing.
 We will adopt this ASU in the first quarter of Fiscal 2019.
-We continue to evaluate the impact of the new standard and available adoption methods on our consolidated financial statements.
-The standard will result in the implementation of new processes and internal controls over revenue recognition primarily related to gift card breakage and our customer loyalty program.
+The standard will result in the implementation of new processes and internal controls over revenue recognition primarily related to gift card breakage and our Hibbett Rewards customer loyalty program.
+We expect the adoption to result in a change to gift card breakage which will be recognized in proportion to the customer redemption pattern as opposed to when redemption of the gift card is deemed remote.
+Further, the stand-alone benefit received by customers through the Hibbett Rewards program will be recorded as a separate performance obligation by decreasing revenue and creating a liability in the period the benefit is earned.
+We expect to adopt this ASU using the modified retrospective method which will result in a cumulative effect to retained earnings.
+We continue to evaluate the impact of the new standard on our consolidated financial statements.